EmmanLijesta/OpenTechUp/README.md

 # TechMarkUp
-[TechMarkUp](https://www.youtube.com/@techmarkup) is about coding, especially using the Rust programming language, for machine or deep learning, and artificial intelligence.
-Other programming languages presented here include JavaScript, HTML, CSS and PostgreSQL.
+[TechMarkUp](https://www.youtube.com/@techmarkup) is about programming in Rust, JavaScript and Typescript, for machine and deep learning, and artificial intelligence.
+Other languages for markup and styles, such as HTML and CSS, as well as PostgreSQL for database management are also discussed here.